James J. Kuffner Jr.

-James J. Kuffner Jr. (born 1971) is an American roboticist and chief executive officer (CEO) of Woven Planet Holdings.
+James J. Kuffner Jr. (born 1971) is an American roboticist and chief executive officer (CEO) of Woven by Toyota.

-Dr. Kuffner is also Chief Digital Officer and member of the Board of Directors of Toyota Motor Corporation.
-Kuffner continues to serve as an Adjunct Associate Professor at the Robotics Institute at Carnegie Mellon University and as Executive Advisor to Toyota Research Institute.
+Dr. Kuffner is also Chief Digital Officer and a member of the Board of Directors of Toyota Motor Corporation.
+Kuffner continues to serve as an Adjunct Associate Professor at the Robotics Institute at Carnegie Mellon University and as Executive Advisor to Woven by Toyota.

 Kuffner earned a Ph.D. from the Stanford University Dept. of Computer Science Robotics Laboratory in 1999.

 Academic research

 Dr. Kuffner is perhaps best known as co-inventor of RRTs and the "RRT-Connect" algorithm developed as part of his Ph.D. research.

 The RRT-Connect algorithm has become a key standard benchmark for sampling-based exploration of high-dimensional search spaces for robot motion planning.
 From 1999 until 2001, Kuffner was a Japan Society for the Promotion of Science (JSPS) Postdoctoral Research Fellow at the University of Tokyo developing software and planning algorithms for humanoid robots.
 He joined the faculty at Carnegie Mellon University's Robotics Institute in 2002.

 Dr. Kuffner is one of the most highly cited authors in the field of Robotics and Motion Planning, with over 15,000 citations.
 Kuffner has published over 125 technical papers and was issued more than 50 patents related to robotics and computer vision technology.
 Kuffner received the Okawa Foundation Award for Young Researchers in 2007.